 Conclusions

 Bangladesh observed a large outbreak in 2023, with more than double the cumulative number of deaths of the previous 23 years.
 Compared to the mean CFR of the past 23 years, Bangladesh recorded a higher CFR of DENV in 2023 (0.35% vs 0.53%.
 A large proportion (67%) of deaths were recorded within one day of hospitalization.
 A major geographic shift in dengue cases was observed, moving from the capital city, Dhaka, to the southern division in 2023.
 The transmission of dengue cases was likely facilitated by urbanization, and higher temperatures, humidity, and lower rainfall in the southern districts.
 Improved estimation of mild or subclinical cases, their associated risk factors, and temporal trends are essential for implementing effective public health interventions.
-Contrary to the idea of dengue being an urban disease, our study shows that dengue poses a significant threat to rural communities in Bangladesh
+Contrary to the idea of dengue being an urban disease, our study shows that dengue poses a significant threat to rural communities in Bangladesh.

 Acknowledgments